Local Education Course Offerings

 General Labour Relations

 An important part of being a union member is knowing your collective agreement, and how to deal with situations where your employer has violated that agreement.
 This course familiarizes participants with the basic structure of the Nova Scotia Nurses’ Union and gives an overview of the important aspects of labour relations.
 Topics covered include roles and responsibilities of locals, meetings and conflict resolution basics, the grievance process, safe staffing, and occupational health and safety basics.
-This course can be adapted to the needs of your local and is available in person or online in six parts.

 Safe Staffing and Nurse Workload (CCRs)